405. Protecting Participant Privacy

 For example, when patients give personal information to a doctor or hospital for diagnosis or treatment, they expect the information will be shared only as necessary for their health care or reimbursement by their insurance company or other third party payer.
-The same expectations likely apply to students with regard to educators, and of employees with regard to their employers.
+The same expectations likely apply to students regarding educators, and of employees regarding their employers.

 However, while an organization has an obligation to keep certain information confidential, there may be other appropriate uses for the records.
 Some important research (e.g., epidemiological studies) could not be conducted unless investigators are able to gain access to many records (sometimes thousands) to identify eligible participants or match relevant records.

 When researchers require access to records containing identifiable information, without the explicit permission of the person to whom the records pertain, the following considerations apply:

 - The proposed use or disclosure must not violate any limitations under which the record or information was collected (e.g., education records and FERPA, or medical records and HIPAA).

 - Use or disclosure in individually identifiable form must be necessary to accomplish the research.